 Of course, you also have plenty of matcha based cafes such as Dao Matcha which is ever popular for very intense green hits of beautiful tasting matcha.
 Let’s not forget teaspresso too.
 Just try it.
 You won’t be dissapointed.
 For teaspresso we’d recommend trying Rincha Teaspresso.

-14. Discover Vintage Vietnam
+Discover Vintage Vietnamese Art

 One thing we loved about Vietnam are the old propaganda posters from the 1960’s – 1980’s.
 Last time we visited, we picked up a couple which now sit proudly in our living space at home.
+When we visited again, we bought more as we loved them so much.

-Whilst some of the posters are overtly militaristic, and may not sit too well with your own beliefs, many of them – encouraging preservation of the environment, are beautiful and technically very accomplished pieces of art.
+Whilst some of the posters are overtly militaristic, and may not sit too well with your own beliefs, many of them, encouraging preservation of the environment, are beautiful and technically very accomplished pieces of art.

 There are several shops in Hanoi that sell modern reprints from the original printing plates.
 And these large scale display posters are an affordable way to get what we think is a beautiful and unique hand made piece of art.